vishal2313/Student-Result-Management-System-SRMS/README.md

 ---
 ## 🔐 Security
--Database credentials are stored using environment variables.
+- Database credentials are stored using environment variables.
--.env is excluded from version control.
+- .env is excluded from version control.
--Virtual environment files are excluded from version control.
+- Virtual environment files are excluded from version control.
--API input validation is implemented for major operations.
+- API input validation is implemented for major operations.

--This project is intended as an academic/project implementation and does not currently provide production-grade authentication or password hashing.
+This project is intended as an academic/project implementation and does not currently provide production-grade authentication or password hashing.

 ---
 ## 🔮 Future Improvements